 Before the theme parks, boardwalks, and hotels that now rise from its once unspoiled coastline, Florida was a near-Caribbean oasis with pristine beaches and vast, untouched coastal wilderness.
-Although Florida’s state parks are all gorgeous in their own right, and in some small way, reminiscent of pre-developed Florida, none quite compare to the gem that is Cayo Costa State Park.
+Although camping in Florida is gorgeous all over the state, and in some small way, reminiscent of pre-developed Florida, none quite compare to the gem that is Cayo Costa State Park.

 Explore Florida’s Cayo Costa State Park

 Four nautical miles off the west coast of mainland Florida, and 30 minutes southwest of Tampa, you’ll find a slice of Florida wilderness in the form of a small barrier island.
 Cayo Costa is nine miles of relatively quiet beaches, coastal shrub, and native trees and wildlife.

 Long before there was a state park here, this was simply an island home to the Calusa Indians, various species of native flora and fauna, and eventually, Spanish Cuban fisherman, and settlers.
 In the 1800s, a settlement on the north end of the island saw 39 full time residents.
 Today, there is an abandoned cemetery on the island, all that remains of its pioneer history.